carlalennon/portfolio-project-4/README.md

 ![Cannot build wheel ](./assets/images/readme-heroku-error-02.png) Tryig to solve using this method [https://stackoverflow.com/questions/70508775/error-could-not-build-wheels-for-pycairo-which-is-required-to-install-pyprojec]

-This appear to have foxed the issue
+This appear to have fixed the issue but the app still fails to build on heroku.

+Stripped all django, gunicorn, waitress out of the project to redo from scratch.